Real Science 4 Kids | Atoms First science curriculum for homeschool families

 Dr. Rebecca Woodbury

-Her solution was to flip the sequence: start with atoms, then build upward.
+Her approach was to flip the sequence: start with atoms, then build upward.
 Chemistry first.
 Then biology through molecular machinery.
 Then physics through atoms in motion.
 The result is students who don't just remember science facts.
 They understand why things work, and can reason from that understanding to new situations they've never seen before.

 FAQ